Anomalous and Topological Hall Effects with Phase-Space Berry Curvatures: Electric, Thermal, and Thermoelectric Transport in Magnets: Methodology and Outline

-In the remainder of this Section we describe the structure of our paper, summarizing our methodology, underlying assumptions, and main results.
+We describe here how our paper is organized, summarize our methodology, and discuss the underlying assumptions.

-In Section~\ref{sec-model}, we introduce our model which describes the dynamics of conduction electrons interacting with local moments.
-The electrons have an arbitrary band structure with general spin-orbit coupling (SOC), and the local moments form a static spin texture with a specified but arbitrary spatial variation in 3D.
-We emphasize that the spin texture need not be periodic in space.
+In Section \ref{sec-model}, we first introduce our model which describes the dynamics of conduction electrons interacting with local moments.
+The electrons have an arbitrary band structure with general SOC, and the local moments form a static spin texture with a specified but arbitrary (not necessarily periodic) spatial variation in 3D.

-For magnetic textures that vary slowly in space on a length scale $L_s$ that is much larger than the microscopic length scales of the lattice spacing $a$ or the Fermi wavelength $1/k_F$, we can utilize semiclassical techniques~\cite{xiao2010berry, sundaram1999wave} to describe the motion of electron wave-packets centered about a point $(\bm{r}, \bm{k})$ in phase-space.
-In Section~\ref{sec-eom}, we derive the equations of motion that govern the dynamics of $({\bm{r}}(t), {\bm{k}}(t))$ in the presence of phase-space Berry curvatures and an external magnetic field.
-We also derive here the form of the phase-space volume measure in the presence of arbitrary Berry curvatures.

-In Section~\ref{sec-boltzmann}, we determine the electronic distribution function $f(\bm{r}, \bm{k})$ to linear order in external perturbations -- the electric field ${\bf E}$ and gradients of the chemical potential $\mu$ and temperature $T$ -- by solving the Boltzmann equation within the relaxation time ($\tau$) approximation.

-It is useful to clearly discuss at the outset the small parameters that we use to control our calculations.
-The semiclassical approach requires that the elastic mean free path $\ell = v_F\tau$ satisfies $1/k_F\ll \ell$, and that the magnetic field is such that the cyclotron energy $\hbar\omega_c \ll E_F$, the Fermi energy.
-In principle $\ell/L_s$ and $\omega_c\tau$ can take on any values consistent with the semiclassical inequalities.
+It is useful to clearly discuss at the outset the small parameters that control our calculations.
+We focus on textures that vary slowly on a length scale $L_s$ that is much larger than the microscopic length scale of the lattice spacing $a \sim 1/k_F$, the Fermi wavelength.
+This allows us to utilize semiclassical techniques~\cite{xiao2010berry, sundaram1999wave} to describe the motion of electron wave-packets centered about a point $(\bm{r}, \bm{k})$ in phase-space.
+The semiclassical approach requires that the elastic mean free path $\ell = v_F\tau$ satisfies $1/k_F\ll \ell$, where $v_F$ is the Fermi velocity, and that the magnetic field is such that the cyclotron energy $\hbar\omega_c \ll E_F$, the Fermi energy.
+In principle, $\ell/L_s$ and $\omega_c\tau$ can take on any values consistent with the semiclassical inequalities.
 In practice, however, the Boltzmann equation is much easier to solve when $\omega_c\tau \ll 1$ and $\ell \ll L_s$, and this is the regime that we will focus on in this paper.
 These assumptions are realistic for many materials~\cite{tokura2020magnetic} that exhibit topological spin textures where $10 \lesssim L_s \lesssim 500$ nm, while $1 \lesssim \ell \lesssim 100$ nm given that $10 \lesssim k_F\ell \lesssim 100$.